bormaxi8080/osint-timeline/DRAFT.md

 Headroom.
 Compress tool outputs, logs, files, and RAG chunks before they reach the LLM.
 60-95% fewer tokens, same answers.
 Library, proxy, MCP server: https://github.com/chopratejas/headroom

 HiveMind.
 AI Agent Teams That Actually Work Together.
 40+ tools.
 150+ templates.
 5 channels.
 One command.
 Self-hosted.
 Open source.
 Free forever: https://github.com/hivementality-ai/hivemind

+Gortex.
+High-performance code graph and code intelligence engine, supports 257 languages, multi repositories, with access via CLI, MCP Server, and API.
+Built for AI coding agents - expose only needed information, cutting token usage up to 50x.
+100% local: https://github.com/zzet/gortex/

+Nasiko is a developer control plane that transforms how you build, deploy, and manage AI agents at scale.
+Built with modern microservices architecture, Nasiko provides everything needed to run production AI agent ecosystems: https://github.com/Nasiko-Labs/nasiko

+Devin Desktop.
+Manage fleets of local and cloud agents from one surface.
+Plan, delegate, review, and ship without leaving your editor: https://devin.ai/desktop

+Rowboat.
+Open-source AI coworker that turns work into a knowledge graph and acts on it.
+Rowboat connects to your email and meeting notes, builds a long-lived knowledge graph, and uses that context to help you get work done - privately, on your machine.: https://github.com/rowboatlabs/rowboat

 ClawCodex.
 A production-oriented Python rebuild of Claude Code — real architecture, reliable CLI agent.
 Ported from the TypeScript reference implementation and extended with a Python-native runtime: https://github.com/agentforce314/clawcodex/tree/main